matszpk/cnfgen-nand-opt/README.md

 List of commands:

 * generate - Generate CNF file and print it to standard output.
 * execute - Generate CNF file and pass it to SAT solver, check and print results.
-SAT_SOLVER environment variable must be set to path to SAT solver executable.
+The `SAT_SOLVER` environment variable must be set to path to SAT solver executable.
 * check - Check and print results from SAT output.
 The SAT output file given as the second argument after command or the first FILE is not given.
 * help - Print help.